Mahesh-Gundlapalli/Sorting.Visualizer/README.md

 Our sorting visualizer will demonstrate the workings of the following sorting algorithms:

-1.Selection Sort
+1. Selection Sort
-2.Insertion Sort
+2. Insertion Sort
-3.Bubble Sort
+3. Bubble Sort
-4.Merge Sort
+4. Merge Sort
-5.Quick Sort
+5. Quick Sort
-6.Heap Sort
+6. Heap Sort

 The visualizer will handle a fixed list size of 130 elements.
 Users will have the ability to randomize the list and choose any of the aforementioned sorting algorithms to apply.
 Each algorithm will sort the elements in ascending order.